 Germany and Azerbaijan have enjoyed good bilateral relations since 1992.
 Azerbaijan is Germany’s principal economic partner in the Caucasus.
 Germany’s only Chamber of Commerce Abroad in the region is based in Baku.
 Azerbaijan is one of Germany’s ten most important suppliers of crude oil.
-The key exports are machinery, motor vehicles and components, iron and steel products, and production facilities.
+The key exports from Germany are machinery, motor vehicles and components, iron and steel products, and production facilities.

 German is taught at many schools and several universities.
-The Goethe-Institut Tbilisi carries out language work in Baku thanks to cooperation with and support from the Language Training Centre.
+The Goethe-Institut Tbilisi (Georgia) carries out language work in Baku thanks to cooperation with and support from the Language Training Centre.
 The German Academic Exchange Service awards a large number of scholarships each year and works to promote academic exchange.
 It has an Information Centre (IC) at its regional office in Tbilisi.
 Many partnerships have been set up between universities and academic institutions in the two countries.